atruskie/windows-symlinks-test/README.md

       to specify which provider you want to use:
       `vagrant up --provider=hyperv`
-- The Vagrantfile in this repo run symlink_test.sh which should, as a proof of concept, show symlinks being shared with the guest.
+- The Vagrantfile in this repo run symlink_test.sh which should, as a proof of concept, show symlinks being shared with the guest (see image at top that demonstrates links working).
+- While the Vagrantfile in this repo is only configured for Windows you can define Vagrantfiles that use _different_ providers and synced_folder solutions for different OSs.
+I strongly recommend doing this if other developers on your team do not use Windows